AlecVangilbergen/use-case-gpt-frontend/README.md

 git clone https://github.com/your-username/use-case-gpt.git
 ```

-## Step 2: Ensure Docker Daemon is Installed and RunningMake sure Docker is installed and the Docker daemon is running.
+## Step 2: Ensure Docker Daemon is Installed and Running
+Make sure Docker is installed and the Docker daemon is running.
 You can verify this by running:
 ```bash
 docker --version
 ```

-## Step 3: Enable Docker-ComposeNavigate to the project directory and enable Docker-Compose with the following command:
+## Step 3: Enable Docker-Compose
+Navigate to the project directory and enable Docker-Compose with the following command:
 ```bash

 docker-compose up